Monte Wolfe

 Monte Wolfe (April 20, 1886 - c.
 March 7, 1940), born Archie Edwin Wright on the lands of the Mandan, Hidatsa, and Arikara Nations.
 During his lifetime he used the aliases Lone Wolf, Archie Arlingtone, E.D.
 McGrath, U.S. Forest Service Ranger Gorham, and his preferred alias, Monte Wolfe.

 His early life was characterized by repeated family homestead migrations to the Minnesota and Dakota Territories, then on to California, and Washington state.
 At each homestead location, the family built log cabins and barns, dug wells, and planted wheat and other crops.

-White was a pioneering post-Spanish–American War aviator, aeroplane mechanic, and sailor with the Great White Fleet.
-He was also a skilled cowboy and 20 mule teamster, a prospector and miner for gold and coal, and a lone winter fur trapper with a vast trap line that ran from Northern Yosemite to Lake Tahoe.
+White was a post-Spanish–American War aviator, aeroplane mechanic, and sailor with the Great White Fleet.
+He was also a teamster, a prospector and miner for gold and coal, and winter fur trapper with a trap line that ran from Northern Yosemite to Lake Tahoe.

 In his later years, he became widely known as a notorious nighttime campsite “visitor”.

 He was a skilled builder of log structures like barns, cabins, and out-structures and he worked alone.
 His log cabin survives, deep in the Mokelumne Wilderness to this day.

 Navy career

 Archie Edwin Wright was born on April 20, 1886, in the Dakota Territory.
 In 1900, when he was 13 years old, his family migrated west by covered wagon along the Oregon Trail, crossing into California over the treacherous Donner Pass, settling in California's northlands to grow olives in Corning, California.
 After two years, the family had saved enough to sell the Corning homestead and purchase a section of land and farm in Washington state's Palouse region to grow wheat.
-The Wright's homesteading days were over.

 In 1907, when he was 21, it was time for him to leave the farm.
 He joined the U.S. Navy and was assigned to the wooden sailing ship for training in San Francisco Bay.
 The three-masted, single-screw steamer had been built by the Union during the American Civil War.
 Today, the USS Pensacola wreck rests, burnt, in the shallows of San Francisco Bay, near San Francisco International Airport.